victoriadrake/hugo-theme-sam/README.md

 You can run the built-in server to preview the site as you make changes to the Sass files!

+## Issues

+If you have a question or get stuck, please [open an issue](https://github.com/victoriadrake/hugo-theme-introduction/issues) for help and to help those who come after you.
+The more information you can provide, the better!

 ## Contributing

-Pull requests for bug fixes and enhancements are welcome.
+Pull requests for bug fixes and enhancements are welcome!
+Please ensure you first read about [contributing](CONTRIBUTING.md) to this project.

 Open source themes like this one would not be possible without some amazing __[contributors](https://github.com/victoriadrake/hugo-theme-sam/graphs/contributors)__.
 Thank you!